dkundel/onesie-life/docs/vulnerabilities/json-web-token.md

 The application is using cookies that should be `HttpOnly` meaning they should not be accessible in JavaScript as they are not needed there.
 Additionally they should be signed with a secret key to make sure they can't be tempered with.

-__How can this be fixed?__
+### How can this be fixed?

 _a) Vulnerable JWT implementation_

-1. Use a secure implementation of the JWT spec.
+1. Use a secure implementation of the [JWT spec].
 They should allow to specify a set of valid algorithms to disallow `none` or algorithms you are not expecting.
 The latest version of [jsonwebtoken](https://npm.im/jsonwebtoken) fullfils this criteria
 2. Always keep up to date with the version to avoid exposing known security vulnerabilities
 3. Consider replacing the JWT header on the server side with the one you expect.